pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 12.10 The Party shall promote compliance with the Act and its legal financial obligations among its members and officers, as outlined in the Financial Scheme.

-12.11 Any proposed amendments to this financial management section of the constitution shall be submitted to the Commission for approval, as per the Financial Scheme.

 ### Section 13: AMENDING THE CONSTITUTION

 #### (a) Proposing Amendments

-1. Any member of the Pirate Party UK may propose amendments to this constitution by submitting the proposed changes in writing to the National Executive Committee (NEC).
+1. Any member of Pirate Party UK may propose amendments to this constitution by submitting the proposed changes in writing to the National Executive Committee (NEC).

 2. Proposed amendments must be submitted with a clear and concise explanation of the rationale behind the changes.